ApprenticeofEnder/selenium_boilerplate/docs/index.md

     browser="firefox", # either "firefox" or "chrome"
     use_proxy=False, # if you want to use a proxy, enable this proxy_address="127.0.0.1:8080", # defaults to 127.0.0.1:8080
-    headless=False, # if you want headless Selenium enable this **options       # other options, see ExploitBuilder docs )
+    headless=False, # if you want headless Selenium, enable this **options       # other options, see ExploitBuilder docs )
 ```